domwakeling/100-days-of-code-2019/README.md

 playAudio() method direct when a click was registered, and binding that method to the keypad.

+Moved on to the calculator project (definitely built this one before!) - have decided to re-implement in React from scratch ...

 Also watching videos from Code Realm on deploying a project, including an integrated CI/CD approach.